openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/authorization_details_ldp_vc.json}}

-#### Credential Request {#credential-request-ldp-vc}

-The following additional parameters are defined for Credential Requests and this Credential Format.

-* `credential_definition`: REQUIRED when the `format` parameter is present in the Credential Request.
-It MUST NOT be used otherwise.
-It is an object containing the detailed description of the Credential type.
-It consists of the following parameters defined by this specification:
-  * `@context`: REQUIRED.
-Array as defined in (#server-metadata-ldp-vc).
-  * `type`: REQUIRED.
-Array as defined in (#server-metadata-ldp-vc).
-The Credential issued by the Credential Issuer MUST contain at least the values listed in this claim.
-  * `credentialSubject`: OPTIONAL.
-Object as defined in (#authorization-ldp-vc).

-The following is a non-normative example of a Credential Request with Credential Format `ldp_vc` with the key proof type `jwt`:

-<{{examples/credential_request_ldp_vc.json}}

-The following is a non-normative example of a Credential Request with Credential Format `ldp_vc` with the key proof type `ldp_vp`:

-<{{examples/credential_request_ldp_vc_vp.json}}

 #### Credential Response

 The value of the `credential` claim in the Credential Response MUST be a JSON object.
 Credentials of this format MUST NOT be re-encoded.